JustineDataEng/Air-Quality-PM2.5-Forecasting-A-Comparative-Case-Study/README.md

 # Air Quality (PM2.5) Forecasting: A Comparative Case Study

 ## **Project Overview**
 Predicting air quality is a complex task due to the high volatility of particulate matter (PM2.5).
 This project presents a technical comparison of three different architectural approaches to time-series forecasting.
-I developed three distinct pipelines—ranging from traditional machine learning to advanced statistical modeling—to determine which approach best captures the temporal dynamics of air pollution in Dar es Salaam.
+I developed three distinct pipelines, ranging from traditional machine learning to advanced statistical modeling—to determine which approach best captures the temporal dynamics of air pollution in Dar es Salaam.

 ---